cmkaya/Java-OOP-In-Action/LoanCalculator/README.md

 ## Understanding the Loan Calculation

-A loan credit consist of three main pillars, which user will enter to console:
+A loan credit consists of three main pillars, which the user will enter into the console:

 1. Principal
 2. Annual interest